Panoptic Vision-Language Feature Fields: Conclusion and Future Work

 \subsection{Open-Vocabulary Semantic Segmentation}

-To demonstrate the power of the open-vocabulary capabilities of PVLFF, we further compare our model against current zero-shot systems, namely MSeg~\cite{MSeg_2020_CVPR}, OpenScene~\cite{peng2023openscene} (LSeg~\cite{li2022lseg} / OpenSeg~\cite{ghiasi2022scaling}), and NIVLFF~\cite{blomqvist2023neural}.
+To demonstrate the open-vocabulary capabilities of PVLFF, we compare our model against current zero-shot systems for \emph{open-vocabulary} semantic segmentation, namely MSeg~\cite{MSeg_2020_CVPR}, OpenScene~\cite{peng2023openscene} (LSeg~\cite{li2022lseg} / OpenSeg~\cite{ghiasi2022scaling}), and NIVLFF~\cite{blomqvist2023neural}.
 We evaluate quantitatively on the 3D semantic segmentation benchmark of ScanNet~\cite{dai2017scannet}, computing $\mathrm{mIoU}$ and mean Accuracy ($\mathrm{mAcc}$) of $20$ ScanNet classes in the validation set for 3D and 2D segmentation respectively.
-For neural-field methods like NIVLFF and ours, we compute the 3D point cloud segmentation by querying the semantic feature for each point and then assigning semantics according to the similarities with the label text embeddings, and we compute the 2D image segmentation by similarly segmenting rendered semantic feature maps for each viewpoint of every scene scan.
+For neural-field methods like NIVLFF~\cite{blomqvist2023neural} and ours, we compute the 3D point cloud segmentation by querying the semantic feature for each point and then assigning semantics according to the similarities with the label text embeddings, and we compute the 2D image segmentation by segmenting rendered semantic feature maps for each viewpoint.

-\textbf{Evaluation on ScanNet.} We compare the performance of our model against baselines in pointcloud segmentation and image segmentation on the ScanNet~\cite{dai2017scannet} validation set.
-For point cloud segmentation (3D), we predict semantic labels for each ground-truth point on the scene level.
+\textbf{Evaluation on ScanNet.} For point cloud segmentation (3D), we predict semantic labels for each ground-truth point on the scene level.
 For image segmentation (2D), we predict image semantic segmentation for each viewpoint of every scene.
 Note that OpenScene is given the advantage of using ground-truth 3D point cloud, while NeRF-based methods, like NIVLFF and ours, reconstruct the scene geometry implicitly from 2D posed images.
-As shown in Tab.~\ref{tab:semantic}, our model outperforms state-of-the-art methods in point cloud segmentation.
-In terms of image segmentation on rendered images, PVLFF produces comparable results of semantic understanding, while PVLFF is also capable of segmenting instances.
+As shown in Tab.~\ref{tab:semantic}, our model outperforms state-of-the-art methods in \emph{open-vocabulary} point cloud segmentation, with the best $\mathrm{mIoU}$ and the near-best $\mathrm{mAcc}$.
+In terms of image segmentation on rendered images, PVLFF produces the best \emph{open-vocabulary} semantic segmentation results, with a large leading gap ($+4.9\%$) in $\mathrm{mIoU}$ compared to the baselines.